kumuluz/kumuluzee-samples/jax-ws/README.md

 # KumuluzEE JAX-WS SOAP web service sample

-> Develop a SOAP web service using standard JAX-WS 2 API and pack it as a KumuluzEE microservice
+> Develop a SOAP web service using standard JAX-WS 2 API and pack it as a KumuluzEE microservice.

 The objective of this sample is to show how to develop a SOAP web service using standard JAX-WS 2 API and pack it as a KumuluzEE microservice.
 The tutorial will guide you through the necessary steps.
 You will add KumuluzEE dependencies into pom.xml.
 To develop the SOAP web service, you will use the standard JAX-WS 2.2.
 Required knowledge: basic familiarity with JAX-WS 2 and basic concepts of SOAP, WSDL and XML.

 ## Requirements